sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 #### RESULT

 - A simple application page with title **Python Tutorial** is displayed.
-When you click the `My Application` link, the current SAP HANA time is displayed, in UTC time zone.
+When you click the `My Python Application` link, the current SAP HANA time is displayed, in UTC time zone.

 - If you directly access the `myapp` URL, it displays the same result - the current SAP HANA time in UTC time zone.